fenago/katacoda-scenarios/azure-functions/azure-functions-python-tensorflow/steps/8/text.md

 You'll use a pre-built TensorFlow model that was trained with and exported from Azure Custom Vision Service.

-The model consists of two files in the <REPOSITORY_ROOT>/resources/model folder: `model.db` and `labels.txt`.
-Copy them into the classify function's folder.
+The model consists of two files in the <REPOSITORY_ROOT>/resources/model folder: `model.db` and `labels.txt`. ` them into the classify function's folder.

 `cp ../resources/model/* classify`{{execute T1}}